timeflux/demos/oddball/README.md

 The whole GUI runs in your web browser.
 You can monitor the EEG signal [here](http://localhost:8000/monitor) and access the main application [here](http://localhost:8000/oddball).

-EEG raw data is recorded in the `data` folder.
+The raw EEG data is recorded in the `data` folder.